When is local search both effective and efficient?: Effectiveness from smooth to semismooth fitness landscapes

 A fitness landscape $f$ is \emph{smooth} if for each $i \in [n]$ there exists an assignment $x^*_i$ such that for all assignments $x$ we have $f(x[i \mapsto x^*_i]) > f(x[i \mapsto \overline{x^*_i}])$.
-In other words, in a smooth landscape, each variable $x_i$ has a preferred assignment $x^*_i$ that is independent of how other variables are assigned.\footnote{ We call this index \emph{sign-independent} (\cref{def:sign-depends}).
-In smooth landscapes, all indexes are sign-independent.} It is easy to see that all ascents are short (i.e, $\leq n$) in smooth fitness landscapes, so smooth landscapes are effective- and efficient-for-all local search algorithms.
+In other words, in a smooth landscape, each variable $x_i$ has a preferred assignment $x^*_i$ that is independent of how other variables are assigned.
+It is easy to see that all ascents are short (i.e, $\leq n$) in smooth fitness landscapes, so smooth landscapes are effective- and efficient-for-all local search algorithms.